 Department: Family Link

-Provides short-term counseling with emphasis on prevention.
+Provides short-term counseling with emphasis on prevention within Duval County schools and community.
 Work with individuals, families, and groups to promote optimum mental and emotional health.
 May help individuals deal with issues pertaining to the family such as family dynamics, parenting, and communication; suicidal/homicidal ideations; anger management; problems with self-esteem; peer related concerns, behavioral issues, and school related issues.

 Knowledge, Skills, and Abilities